-Other works extend this reasoning ability of LLMs towards generating intention graphs that map user queries to products, using the commonsense reasoning abilities of LLMs to form query-product connections.
-FolkScope \citep{yu2023FolkScopeIntentionKnowledgea} utilizes LLMs to generate intention assertions using prompts for e-commerce, aiming to explain shopping behaviors.
+Other works extend LLMs' reasoning abilities to generate intention graphs that map user queries to products, leveraging LLMs' commonsense reasoning to form query-product connections.
+Folk-Scope \citep{yu2023FolkScopeIntentionKnowledgea} utilizes LLMs to generate intention assertions using prompts for e-commerce, aiming to explain shopping behaviors.
 The generated knowledge is manually annotated and condensed into a structured knowledge graph, which is then used for downstream e-commerce applications.
 COSMO \citep{yu2024COSMOLargeScaleEcommercec} utilizes instruction tuning to finetune COSMO-LM, which then generates commonsense knowledge in e-commerce based on query-item relevance prompts.
 This fine-tuned language model is used to generate a knowledge graph, whose features are then utilized to enhance search results.

 Reasoning-based methods, while accurate, require high-quality instruction data with human annotations for SFT, which is both expensive and time-consuming.
-Furthermore, these methods require multiple LLM calls at inference time, adding latency, particularly when the relevance outputs are required to be generated for multiple items for each query.
+Furthermore, these methods require real-time LLM decoding during inference, which adds latency, particularly when generating relevance outputs for multiple items per query.

-On the other hand, our proposed solution, E-CARE, requires neither SFT LLMs, nor calling LLMs multiple times during inference, reducing the latency.
-Moreover, we avoid the need for human annotators when cleaning LLMs' generations by conducting LLM self-evaluation \citep{ren2023SelfEvaluationImprovesSelective}.